 So, the unit first boils it, and then once the steam (vapor) is produced, it is collected and cooled, after which time it is collected in the final container.
 The contaminants that distillation can remove are left behind .

-Distillation is one of the few known ways to remove fluoride.
+Distillation is one of the few known ways to remove fluoride, other than reverse osmosis.
 However, as mentioned above, it does not remove chlorine or other substances whose boiling points are lower than the boiling point of it.

 As we mentioned earlier, this method may be unfamiliar to many, however, it uses exciting technology.
 Earlier in this article, where we first introduced Ion Exchange (IE) treatment, we discussed the basic science - that an "undesirable" particle in the water that has a specific charge (positive [+] or negative [-]) must be "exchanged" for a "more desirable" particle of the same charge (positive [+] or negative [-]).